On this page:

 See Prevention for additional causes.

 If you experience UTI symptoms, please get medical advice.
 Infections that are treated earlier will cause you less discomfort and are easier to treat.
 The aim of treatment is to eradicate infection.

 First call UHS, which may save you a trip.
 Call 734-764-8320, option 2, and ask for Nurse Advice.
-A nurse will return your call, assess your situation by phone, then she may prescribe medication, provide self-care advice, and/or arrange for you to visit to UHS.
-(When UHS is closed, you may call 866-204-1082 for urgent health concerns).
+A nurse will return your call, assess your situation by phone, and may prescribe medication, provide self-care advice, and/or arrange for you to visit to UHS.
+You may call day or night.

 For temporary relief of discomfort, a medication (called Uristat in non-prescription form and Pyridium by prescription) is available.
 This medication is not an antibiotic so will not cure a UTI.
 It should be used only until you are able to have a medical evaluation.
 This medication will cause urine and tears to turn orange.
 Women should not wear contacts while using this medication, and stop taking this medication 24 hours before any urine testing.

 Be sure to take all medications as directed, especially antibiotics.
 Even though symptoms may disappear within a day or so, it is important to take all your antibiotics because the infection may flare up again and become difficult to eliminate.

 If you experience UTI symptoms after treatment, it's important to seek medical advice again because your infection may require additional testing, for example to make sure that infection is gone or to identify the type of bacteria causing infection, and treatment.

 For women who frequently experience UTI related to sexual activity, antibiotics may be prescribed that can be taken preventively after sex.

 Kidney infections require more intensive antibiotic treatment and follow-up tests.
 Hospitalization is sometimes necessary.